 Luck.
 Some find luck in a shiny heads-up penny.
 Others, a four leaf clover.
-Today, and on many occasions, my luck can be found living and promoting the region I love, my own ‘backyard'.
+Today, and on many occasions, my luck can be found living and promoting the region I love, my own "backyard."
 So, join me as I blog about 3.5 miles of bliss on The Great Allegheny Bike Trail.

 My morning began early in a fog, literally, as I drove to the Deal Trailhead of the GAP.
-Fortunately I could tell the clouds were lifting and I would be in for a beautiful few hours of cycling.
+Fortunately, I could tell the clouds were lifting and I would be in for a beautiful few hours of cycling.
 My end destination would be the dedication of The Mason & Dixon Line Park.
 But as I unloaded my bike, I decided I would take the leisurely approach to my ride.

 I've always found the trail to be one of discovery.
-During my three plus miles this morning a deer crossed my path, a kitten sat and kept a watchful eye on my passage, and tadpoles began their life cycle in a pond by the trail.
+During my three plus miles this morning a deer crossed my path, a kitten sat and kept a watchful eye on my passage and tadpoles began their life cycle in a pond by the trail.
 Song birds kept harmony with the crunch of my tires on the crushed limestone.
 A lone train whistle was all that cut through as I was alone with my thoughts.
 The GAP can bring calm to your soul as you leave your car and cares behind.

 This section of The Great Allegheny Passage is a favorite of many riders because of the many photo ops along the way.
-The Eastern Continental Divide, windmill farms, the Big Savage Tunnel all will give you pause if this is your first time on the trail.
+The Eastern Continental Divide, windmill farms and the Big Savage Tunnel will make you pause if this is your first time on the trail.
 I'm always pleased to be greeted by the cool temperature of the Big Savage Tunnel even before I pedal her 3,300 feet.
 I always keep my eye "on the light at the end of the tunnel", but often think about how a lonely locomotive engineer might have felt chugging through her narrow space with only inches to spare on each side of his mighty load.

 I'm a Maryland girl at heart, born and raised, so today's dedication ceremony was special for me.
-Now calling PA home I was excited to put my bike "on the line" between two states.
+Now calling PA home, I was excited to put my bike "on the line" between two states.
 When you ride, be sure to take time to read the interpretive signage at the site.
 Did you know the dispute on the state boundaries lasted over 80 years?
-I didn't know, until today, that it took Charles Mason and Jeremiah Dixon five years to distinguish the 233 mile boundary between Pennsylvania and Maryland.
+I didn't know until today that it took Charles Mason and Jeremiah Dixon five years to distinguish the 233 mile boundary between Pennsylvania and Maryland.

 While you will certainly meet and greet other riders on the trail, you will also have the trail to yourself.
-Well almost.
+Well, almost.
 Today I played a game of catch-me-if-you can with two Tiger Swallowtails.
-For me butterflies represent spirits of those family and friends who have passed.
-So when two decided to join me for at least a quarter mile my smile was trail-wide!
+For me, butterflies represent spirits of those family and friends who have passed.
+So when two decided to join me for at least a quarter-mile, my smile was trail-wide!
 Were my grandmothers along for the ride?
 Or maybe my songbird Aunt Helen?
-As one swept my shoulder I once again realized, how truly blessed I am to be able to experience something as special as The Great Allegheny Passage.
+As one swept my shoulder, I once again realized how truly blessed I am to be able to experience something as special as The Great Allegheny Passage.

-So my friends, summer starts tomorrow.
-What do you have planned for the 14 weeks that compress themselves between Spring and Fall?
-Maybe you'll be lucky enough to race a butterfly on a bike trail through my ‘backyard', the Laurel Highlands of Pennsylvania.
+So, my friends, summer starts tomorrow.
+What do you have planned for the 14 weeks that compress themselves between spring and fall?
+Maybe you'll be lucky enough to race a butterfly on a bike trail through my "backyard", the Laurel Highlands of Pennsylvania.